 This page describes concepts related to Google Cloud VPN.
-Creating a VPN describes the steps to create an virtual private network (VPN).
+Creating a VPN describes the steps to create a virtual private network (VPN).

-Google Cloud VPN securely connects your existing network to your Google Cloud Platform (GCP) network through an IPsec VPN connection.
+Google Cloud VPN securely connects your on-premises network to your Google Cloud Platform (GCP) Virtual Private Cloud (VPC) network through an IPsec VPN connection.
 Traffic traveling between the two networks is encrypted by one VPN gateway, then decrypted by the other VPN gateway.
 This protects your data as it travels over the Internet.

 - Cloud VPN provides an SLA of 99.9% service availability.

 - Cloud VPN supports site-to-site VPN.
 You can have multiple tunnels to a single VPN gateway.